 Freemasonry is a fraternal organization that arose from obscure origins in the late 16th to early 17th century.
 Freemasonry now exists in various forms all over the world, with a membership estimated at around six million, including approximately 150,000 in Scotland and Ireland, over a quarter of a million under the jurisdiction of the United Grand Lodge of England and just under two million in the United States.

-The fraternity is administratively organised into independent Grand Lodges or sometimes Orients, each of which governs its own jurisdiction, which consists of subordinate lodges.
+The fraternity is administratively organized into independent Grand Lodges or sometimes Orients, each of which governs its own jurisdiction, which consists of subordinate lodges.

-Obligations are those elements of ritual in which a candidate swears to abide by the rules of the fraternity, to keep the "secrets of Freemasonry" (which are the various signs, tokens and words associated with recognition in each degree), and to act towards others in accordance with Masonic tradition and law.
-In regular jurisdictions these obligations are sworn on the aforementioned Volume of the Sacred Law and in the witness of the Supreme Being and often with assurance that it is of the candidate's own free will.
+Obligations are those elements of ritual in which a candidate swears to abide by the rules of the fraternity, to keep the “secrets of Freemasonry” (which are the various signs, tokens, and words associated with recognition in each degree), and to act towards others in accordance with Masonic tradition and law.
+In regular jurisdictions, these obligations are sworn on the aforementioned volume of the Sacred Law and in the witness of the Supreme Being and often with the assurance that it is of the candidate’s own free will.

 |Masonic Lamb – The lamb is a symbol of innocence and purity.

 In Ancient Craft Masonry, the Lamb is the symbol of innocence.
 In the instructions of the First Degree: “In all ages, the Lamb has been deemed an emblem of innocence.”